 What we're hoping for

-We hope to find out if standard risk DS AML can be treated with less treatment and still have successful outcomes and if subjects with high risk DS AML can be successfully treated with stronger chemotherapy.
+We hope to find out if standard risk Down Syndrome acute myeloid leukemia can be treated with less treatment and be successful and if high risk DS AML can be successfully treated with stronger chemotherapy.

 ClinicalTrials.gov Identifier: NCT02521493